 Updated October 2022

-The William M Stephens family was a successful African American family from Oakland.
-They owned the Stephens Restaurant, and Virginia, their daughter, won acclaim at the age of fourteen when her name Jewel City was selected for the Panama-Pacific International Exposition buildings in a competition sponsored by the San Francisco Call-Post.
-Virginia was the first African American woman to receive a law degree from the University of California Berkeley’s Boalt School of Law in 1929.
+The William M. Stephens family was a successful African American family from Oakland.
+They owned the Stephens Restaurant, and their daughter Virginia won acclaim at the age of fourteen when her name, Jewel City, was selected for the Panama-Pacific International Exposition buildings in a competition sponsored by the San Francisco Call-Post.
+Virginia was the first African American woman to receive a law degree from the University of California.
+Berkeley’s Boalt School of Law in 1929.

 Circa 1925 – photo by M.L.
 Cohen